 We are interested in the molecular mechanisms underlying the development of age-related macular degeneration (AMD).
 Currently our studies are focused on development and studies of animal models of AMD, AMD pathogenesis and pre-clinical studies of novel therapies for AMD.

-I am the director of the Vision and Image Processing (VIP) Laboratory at Duke University.
-At VIP lab, our long-term goal is to improve the vision outcomes of at-risk patients with ocular diseases through earlier and better-directed therapy.
-To achieve this goal, we take advantage of recent advances in image processing and optics as an integrated technology to capture ocular images with higher resolution and better motion stability compared to the state-of-the-art imaging systems.
+At the Vision and Image Processing (VIP) Laboratory at Duke University, our long-term goal is to improve the overall health and vision outcomes of at-risk patients with ocular and neurological diseases through earlier and better-directed therapy.
+To achieve this goal, we take advantage of recent advances in artificial intelligence (AI) and optics as an integrated technology to capture the highest quality ocular images.

 The focus of the Ferreira laboratory is to understand the integration of signaling and trafficking pathways and how of such pathways relay environmental cues across subcellular compartments and cellular systems in mouse and disease models.
 Central to our interests is the discovery of the role of such pathway networks in the modulation of aging and disease processes leading to neurodegeneration and other human maladies.

 Our group is interested in evaluating the genetic determinants of primary infantile glaucoma (the most common type of primary glaucoma in children), and early work in this area is focused on the black population.
 We have also been active in evaluating the noninvasive imaging technique of optical coherence tomography as a way to more accurately evaluate the optic nerve and macular state in children with known or suspected glaucoma.
 Other work aims to evaluate newer medical and surgical interventions in pediatric glaucoma, identifying successes as well as limitations to their use.